janluke/cloup/README.rst

 Adds option groups to `pallets/click <https://github.com/pallets/click>`_.

-This package only affects how the command help is formatted, it doesn't (and never will) allow to specify constraints on option groups.
+This package only affects how the command help is formatted, it doesn't allow to specify constraints on option groups.
 Look at `click-option-group <https://github.com/click-contrib/click-option-group>`_ if you want that.